ntpz870817/Chamaeleo/docs/contributor_manual.md

 ### Log Output Specification
 We want you to print each core step to the console through [**log.py**](https://github.com/ntpz870817/Chamaeleo/blob/master/utils/log.py)  in folder **utils**.
-This helps us understand what steps a macro approach takes.
+This helps us understand what procedure the kit takes.

 The specific usage is as follows: